tsonny/spinnaker.io/content/en/docs/reference/artifacts/_index.md

 ---
-title: "About Spinnaker Artifacts"
+title: "(Deprecated) Spinnaker Artifacts"
-linkTitle: "About Spinnaker Artifacts"
 weight:
-description:
+description: This section refers to the legacy artifacts UI, which is scheduled for removal in release 1.21.
+Please refer to the [standard artifacts guide](/docs/reference/artifacts-with-artifactsrewrite) instead.

 ---

-> This section refers to the legacy artifacts UI, which is scheduled for removal
-> in release 1.21.
-Please refer to the [standard artifacts guide](/reference/artifacts-with-artifactsrewrite)
-> instead.

 In Spinnaker, an artifact is an object that references an external resource.
 That resource could be…